vicsz/cloud-lab/README.md

 Rebuild, and check the http://localhost:8080/actuator/info endpoint.

 ### 3.7 - BONUS - Add GIT Information to the /info endpoint

-Hint - you will need to init a GIT repo locally, and add the com.gorylenko.gradle-git-properties dependency in Gradle.

 For Maven users, the spring-boot-starter-parent POM includes a pre-configured plugin to generate a git.properties file.
 To use it, add the following declaration to your POM: